Purely quantum memory in closed systems observed via imperfect measurements: Discussion

 Note that the effect of measurements on (de)coherence in open quantum systems is highly non-trivial.
 For example, creating coherence during Landauer's erasure implies additional energy dissipation \cite{VanVu2022Jan}.
 Conversely, it is possible to extract work from coherences during a quantum measurements \cite{Rio2011Jun, Kammerlander2016Feb}.
 Other works revealed the implications of measurement-induced decoherence in entropy generation \cite{Elouard2017Mar} and recovering thermalization \cite{Ashida2018Oct}.
 Our work motivates generalizations of the above results to imperfect measurements and provokes fundamental questions about the implications of quantum/classical lumping for quantum thermodynamics.
+An example is the counting statistics of systems under continuous monitoring, such as electric transport along quantum dots in contact with electric Fermionic leads or photoelectric detection \cite{Landi2024Apr,Wiseman1993Jan, Wiseman1994Feb, BibMilburn, carmichael1993open}.
+In these experiments the environment (the electromagnetic field or the Fermionic leads) 'performs' the measurements, because small changes in the quantum system can be directly detected as single-photon emission, or single-electron transport.
+This typically corresponds to a von Neumann lumping, since the only source of noise in the results is generically measurement noise.
+However, the example in Fig.~\ref{fig:qubit_chain} teaches us that the von-Neumann measurement requires a strong dephasing during the measurement process.
+Since the control and isolation of quantum technologies are improving fast, L\"uders measurements will become relevant in the near future, and our formalism could find important applications in these kinds of experiments.

-Finally, while we considered only unitary evolution between consecutive measurements, our results apply to more complex inter-measurement evolutions, provided that Eqs.~\eqref{eq:distribution} and~\eqref{eq:distribution_Q} hold.
+Finally, while we focused on unitary evolution between consecutive measurements, our results apply to more complex inter-measurement evolutions, provided that Eqs.~\eqref{eq:distribution} and~\eqref{eq:distribution_Q} hold.
 This is \emph{not} always the case in open quantum systems, where the contact with an environment may lead to violations of the quantum regression formula \cite{breuer2002theory, gardiner2004quantum}.
 The relationship between non-Markovianity, the quantum regression formula, and the quantum measurement has recently been studied extensively~\cite{Smirne2011Sep, Milz2020Dec, Guarnieri2014Aug}.
 The lumping described in this work introduces an additional level of complexity; the role of the contact with the environment on the measurement statistics yet remains unexplored.